Empowering the next generation of sustainable leaders

-Ivey's HBA Sustainability Certificate welcomes its tenth cohort of students in September 2018.
-Directed by Oana Branzei and funded by RBC, the Certificate empowers Ivey HBA students to build and lead more sustainable organizations.
+The HBA Sustainability Certificate is directed by Dr. Oana Branzei and is generously funded by RBC and the Chisholm Family Foundation.
+The Certificate empowers Ivey HBA students to build and lead more sustainable organizations.
 It includes a coordinated set of courses and experiences designed to provide a strong grounding in the principles and best practices of sustainability.
 The program positions students to begin their journeys as responsible C-Suite decision-makers, entrepreneurs, non-profit leaders and policymakers.

 - Committed to starting their personal social or sustainable ventures.

 - Having a personal calling to make a difference, wanting to blend this calling with a successful career in traditional organizations.

 - Interested in pursuing sustainable opportunities after gaining insights through traditional job placements.

 - January 24-28th, 2022, 5:15 - 5:45 PM: Recruitment info session.
 Includes an overview of the program requirements, testimonials from program alumni, and introductions to faculty teaching sustainability electives.

 - February 28th, 2022: Applications for the 2022/23 cohort are due.

 - March 18th, 2022, 1:00 – 5:00 PM: Worldchangers – a half-day alumni reunion, followed by small group mentorship, networking, and recruiting opportunities.

 - March 30th, 2022, 6:00 - 9:00 PM: Closing Ceremony - New beginnings: inspirational keynotes, big picture panels, closing ceremony for the 2021-23 and welcoming the incoming 2022-23 cohort.